DaforLynx/ranger-ttrpg/Rulebook.md

 **Magic is an optional system.**
 It is *intended* for magic to be absent from play using this system.
 However, rangers and ranger-coded characters in other games and media often have explicitly magical abilities, and as such I feel a duty to offer at least some of that fantasy as an option.
 Magic abilities are the same as talents, but often are more versatile and/or powerful, so they cost much more RP.
 They are not supposed to be flashy nor destructive, merely meant to communicate a Ranger's connection with the land.
+You can view some example magic abilities in `Talents.md`.